RedisLabs/redislabs-docs/content/rc/cloud-integrations/pulumi/_index.md

 {{<note>}}
 For more information on the different Redis Cloud Provider Resources and Functions, please refer to Pulumi's [official documentation for the Redis Cloud provider](https://www.pulumi.com/registry/packages/rediscloud/api-docs/).
 {{</note>}}

+## Pulumi Quick-Start Python Project

+Let's examine an example of creating a "Flexible" Redis Cloud subscription using Python.

+1. Make sure you have your [Pulumi environment installed](https://www.pulumi.com/docs/install/).

+1. In your Python project, create an empty folder and from this folder run `pulumi new rediscloud-python`.

+1. Next, enter a project name, description, and stack name.

+1. The next step will ask for your Redis Cloud access and secret keys.
+Since Pulumi uses the Redis Cloud API in the background, an **access Key** and **secret key** are required.
+For more information on creating these keys, please refer to [Cloud API Keys]({{< relref "/rc/api/get-started/manage-api-keys.md" >}})

+1. Next, enter the credit card type (Visa, Mastercard) of the card on file with your Redis Cloud account.

+1. Finally, enter the last four numbers of the card on file with your Redis Cloud account.

+Once these steps are completed, the dependencies needed for the project will be installed and a Python virtual environment will be created.

+The Pulumi Python project includes three main files :

+1. The **Pulumi.yaml** file : A metadata file which is used to help configure the Python runtime environment.

+1. The **Pulumi.YOUR_PROJECT_NAME.yaml** file : Contains the information related to the Cloud API access and secret key, credit card type and last 4 digits.

+1. The **__main__.py** file : A Pulumi template file which creates a **Redis Cloud Flexible subscription**.
+Use this template file as a starting point to create the subscription in a specified cloud provider and the specifications of the database (this includes memory, throughput, Redis modules etc).